amarsirvi/Stepin_votingsystem/README.md

 # How to use?
 ### You can fork or download the repo, Once you have both the files "MAIN.C" and "ELECTION.H", You just need to compile and run MAIN.C
 #### ( It's too easy, isn't it? ☺)
 ### there are two pannels 1.student pannel 2.Admin pannel
 ##### For Admin Panel  Username: "Admin" Password: "admiN"
 #### #mini project #voting system #c project

-* Add a brief discription about the project
-* Add the information about extra folders or files added